(Disclosure: Some of the links below may be affiliate links)

 You can use a Revolut debit card to do foreign transactions for free.
 They are no fees for currency exchange.
 Since it is a debit card, you will need to charge it in advance.
 This can also be done for free by charging from your bank account.
 You can then use the debit card as you would use any other card.
 Be aware that this is not a good card to withdraw money from!
 But you are allowed to withdraw 200 EUR each month for free.

 One other advantage of the Revolut card is that you can also do a bank transfer in almost any currency.
-For instance, if you are using a service that needs EUR but do not accept credit cards for free, you can also transfer money directly their bank account.
+For instance, if you are using a service that needs EUR but does not accept credit cards for free, you can also transfer money directly to their bank account.
 Otherwise, I would have to pay high fees for international transfers from my bank account.

 Moreover, these bank transfers are extremely fast.
 I have been able to send EUR and it has been received on the same day by the recipient.
 This is much faster than my bank that only executes my orders the next day.